Books and stories form the heart and soul of our characters as our emotional engagement with texts lays down our memories and moulds our identities.

 Jolabokaflod CIC seeks to reach beyond books as artefacts and reading as a pleasure activity – wonderful as they are in their own right – to explore the alchemy that occurs when the wisdom in great books touches our souls, makes us grow emotional and forms our sense of ourselves.
 Authors can articulate what we feel and believe better than we can ourselves: they can help us to understand how we see the world and our place in it; they generate memories that give our lives purpose and value.

-Starting in 2020, Jolabokaflod CIC is establishing a global campaign to celebrate how individual books shape our lives: Bokpersona
+Starting in 2020, in the midst of the coronavirus pandemic, Jolabokaflod CIC is establishing a global campaign to celebrate how individual books shape our lives: Bokpersona

 What is Bokpersona?